This is 2020 Learning

 What about campus life?

 UEA is a set in 360 acres of beautiful green parkland, with cycle paths, walking trails and wildlife.
 You will have the space to explore and relax safely on a large self-contained campus.
 You can walk to your tutorials and classes.
-Almost all your student needs are catered for on campus, from a large food shop with post office, a medical centre with doctors and dentists, bank, pharmacy and Waterstones book shop.
+Almost all your student needs are catered for on campus, from a large food shop with post office, a medical centre with doctors and dentists, bank, and a pharmacy.
 Historic Norwich city centre is a 15 minute bike ride away.

 How can I travel to and from campus safely?